mapolovina/Iskon-web-app-for-mobile-phones/README.md

-Iskon web app
+#**Iskon web app for mobile devices**

-Application is made for mobile devices and it's not finished yet.
+Application is made for mobile devices.
+Shows tv program for more than a hundred channels.
+Besides informations about shows, application contains progress bar.